BareBones-RPG/BareBones-RPG.github.io/README.md

 ### Attack Roll

 It is the player's turn, and they decide to go for an attack, depending on the type of weapon they may hold.
 They will then roll for their respective Attribute.
-Any time a player rolls a 5 or 6, the attack happens.
+Anytime a player rolls a 5 or 6, the attack happens. nless, player holds their **action for a round or want to react** to an enemy's action this can bring the success treshold down to **4**, instead of **5-6** in normal circumstances.

 ### Enemy's Turn